deelipvenkat/Vicuna-LoRa-Medical/README.md

 | LoRA Alpha                  |            16   |
 | LoRA Dropout                |           0.1   |

-The Model was fine tuned on a single Nvidi A100 gpu for 7hrs.
+The Model was fine tuned on a Nvidia A100 gpu for 7hrs.

 ![training_loss](train.png)